What Does A Linebacker Do In Football?

 A linebacker (LB) is a position on the defense tasked with stopping the offense.
-He is lined up behind the defensive linemen.
-Linebackers are usually the captain of the defense as they must be quick to decipher what play the offense is running and act as a result.
+He is lined up behind the defensive linemen (i.e. he “backs up” the line, hence the name “linebacker”).
+Linebackers are usually the captains of defensive squads, as they must be quick to decipher what play the offense is running and act as a result.

 The job of the linebacker varies depending on what play is called.
-They are the first player who should recognize the offense’s play.
-Linebackers have multiple jobs, the main ones being stopping the running back from getting past the defensive line, attacking the quarterback, and helping defend against passing attempts.
-Linebackers should be very strong defensive members, but not too large in size where speed is inhibited.
-Their instincts should be strong because they have to react to their opponent’s move in literal seconds!
+They are the first players who should recognize the offense’s play strategy.
+Linebackers have multiple jobs, the main ones being: stopping the running back from getting past the defensive line, attacking the quarterback, and helping defend against passing attempts.
+Linebackers should be very strong defensive members, but not too large in size, to the point where their speed is inhibited.
+Their instincts should be strong, because they have to react to their opponent’s move in literal seconds!

 Reacting to Plays

-Like we said before, the main job of a linebacker is to react to many different plays that their opponents throw at them.
+As mentioned above, the main job of a linebacker is to react to the many different plays that their opponents might throw at them.
 Sometimes, a player will attempt to sack the quarterback, which is also known as a blitz.
 If a blitz is called, the linebacker will rush the quarterback to pressure or sack them.
 If a coverage play is called to defend against the pass, the linebacker will stay back in coverage to help defend the pass.
 If a coverage play is called, but the offense runs the ball, they must be quick to act to stop the ball carrier from gaining too many yards.